 - Preheat the oven to 350 degrees F. Grease an 8X4 (or 9 x 5-inch) loaf pan with 1 teaspoon vegetable oil.

 - In a medium bowl, whisk together the oil, eggs, egg whites, apple cider vinegar and maple syrup until emulsified*

 - In a large bowl, whisk together the almond flour, ground flaxseed, baking soda, baking powder and salt.
 Make a slight well in the dry ingredients and mix in the egg mixture until just combined.

 - Transfer to the prepared loaf pan and smooth the top.
 Bake 35 minutes, or until golden brown and a toothpick inserted in the center comes out clean.

 - Let cool in the pan for 15 minutes, then transfer to a cooling rack to cool completely.

 - Thoroughly mixing the wet ingredients until emulsified is important as it helps the bread bake to the right texture.
 When the wet ingredients become one smooth mixture and slightly thickened, you know it’s ready!

-This homemade almond flour loaf keeps best in an airtight container or wrapped in parchment paper and stored on the kitchen counter for up to 3 days.
-However, if you keep it in the fridge it will store up to a week.
+- Storage: This homemade almond flour loaf keeps best in an airtight container or wrapped in parchment paper and stored on the kitchen counter for up to 3 days.
+However, if you keep it in the fridge it will store for up to a week.